DKFZ-ODCF/sophia/README.md

 ### Static Build

-Static building produced 100% self-contained binaries that you can copy to any compatible OS independent of which libraries are installed there.
+Static building produced 100% self-contained binaries that you can copy to an compatible OS independent of which libraries are installed there.

 For static building all dependencies need to be available as static libraries (`.a` files).
 Specifically, libz, libm, glibc, and libstdc++ need to be available as static libraries.